 Basic Values-The Rule of Law

-We have a strong BFL system at Meols Cop to ensure that all students behave responsibly and are respectful to each other so that learning develops in a supportive and caring society.
+We have a strong BFL system at Meols Cop to ensure that all students behave responsibly and are respectful to each other so that learning develops in a supportive and caring culture.
 Students are encouraged to make the right choices and decisions and our Going for Gold system rewards all of the individuals who wear our uniform with pride, attend well and are punctual, behave maturely and who work their hardest.
 The rule of law is also embedded within the school curriculum, with regular opportunities to visit aspects of law making and implications of breaking laws explored directly within the PSD curriculum as well as exploring themes relating to this in other subjects such as History.

 Basic Values-Individual Liberty

 Every student who attends our school has the right be safe, to be taught well, to be challenged and stretched, to receive individual support and intervention when necessary, to receive appropriate advice on any aspect of learning or future learning and to have the opportunity to participate in extra-curricular sporting, creative and cultural activities.
-Behind all of our data is a young adult not a number and our students must always be treated and cared for as individuals in their own rights.
+We regard every student as a young adult who must always be treated and cared for as individuals in their own rights.

-Basic Values-Mutual Tolerance For Those Of Other Faiths And Beliefs
+Basic Values-Mutual Respect and Tolerance For Those Of Other Faiths And Beliefs